 There is something about dining al fresco that makes the food taste that much better.
 Check out all of Boston’s restaurants offering outdoor dining - usually by May 1st.

 Looking for something truly unique to Boston?
 Then you must check out Sullivan’s at Castle Island.
 A South Boston landmark, Sullivan’s first opened in 1951 and has been serving locals and visitors ever since.
-We recommend a classic hot dog or cheeseburger, fried clam strips, a raspberry lime rickey and of course, a milkshake.
+We recommend a classic hot dog or cheeseburger, fried clam strips, a raspberry lime rickey, and, of course, a milkshake.

 Explore 2,300 Acres of Green Space

 With nearly 300 parks and open spaces in and around Boston, it is no wonder it’s considered one of America’s most walkable cities.
-Experience iconic Boston through a walk in the nation’s first public park, ride a Blue Bike down the Charles River Esplanade, see Boston in bloom in the Back Bay Fens, or take an afternoon stroll through Franklin Park.
+Experience iconic Boston with a walk in the nation’s first public park, ride a Blue Bike down the Charles River Esplanade, see Boston in bloom in the Back Bay Fens, or take an afternoon stroll through Franklin Park.
 And don’t miss out on the annual Lilac Sunday at the Arnold Arboretum.

 Looking for a day trip?
-Then take a drive beyond Boston and hike the Blue Hills Reservation, climb the Quincy Quarries Reservation or hike the World’s End Trail in Hingham.
+Then take a drive beyond Boston and hike the Blue Hills Reservation, climb the Quincy Quarries Reservation, or hike the World’s End Trail in Hingham.

 Take a Food Tour through Boston’s 23 Neighborhoods